Table of Contents

 7. Capture moments with your happy customers

-The moment when customers purchase are usually when they are the happiest!
+The happiest moment is the moment your customer buys.
 This also makes the likeliest of times they’ll take photos or even do a quick video for you.
-Capturing such moments makes for great content for social proof and adds an additional level of trustworthiness to your brand.
+Capturing such moments makes for great content for social proof and adds a level of trustworthiness to your brand.
 You can even recycle the content as marketing materials for your next show.
 Don’t miss out on the opportunity and ask your customers!

 After the show